In this tutorial, you will learn how to configure your Umbraco powered website to force a

 How To Force www in Umbraco

-If you agree with me then I'm going to quickly show how you can enforce WWW Url's within a few minutes using Url Rewrite.
-If you want a more detailed guide on how to set-up Url Rewrites in Umbraco then I suggest you read, How To Set-up Page Redirects In Umbraco.
+Using the IIS module is not the only way to enforce redirects within Umbraco.
+If you want a more detailed guide on Url rewriting in Umbraco, I recommend you read How To Set-up Page Redirects In Umbraco.